seacode/gmacs/docs/bbrkc/bbrkc.md

 The current Gmacs models require that many of the key model parameters be fixed to obtain model fits that look similar to the BBRKC model.

-We feel that the differences between Gmacs and the BBRKC model produced by
+Differences between Gmacs and the BBRKC model produced by
-@zheng_bristol_2014 are largely due to the use of the Baranov catch equation in Gmacs amd the way that the initial numbers at length are derived.
-We intend to change the catch equations and intialization of Gmacs to a method more similar to that used by @zheng_bristol_2014.
+@zheng_bristol_2014 are likely due to the use of the Baranov catch equation in Gmacs and the way that the initial numbers at length are derived (both new and old-shell are estimated in Gmacs).
+As part of the model development schedule, alternative catch equations and intialization options in Gmacs will be added so that a broader range of assumptions can be made (and perhaps become more similar to that used by @zheng_bristol_2014).

 # References